In Role Reversal, Asia Seeks to Stop Virus From Coming in

 “We will ... take all necessary measures to ensure the safety and legitimate rights and interests of overseas Chinese citizens,” Foreign Ministry spokesman Geng Shuang said this week.

 China has dispatched medical teams to Iran, Iraq and Italy and said it would contribute $20 million to the World Health Organization in support of its efforts to combat the virus.
-The Chinese Embassy in Rome said this week that China had offered to send doctors and lung ventilators and other equipment to Italy.
+A nine-person medical team with nine cargo pallets of equipment including lung ventilators arrived in Rome on Thursday night.

 China, which bristled at a blanket U.S. ban imposed on non-citizens arriving from China, has chosen to quarantine people rather than ban anyone.
 President Donald Trump has expanded that ban to several European countries, drawing sharp criticism from the European Union.